6-ingredient gooey Swedish chocolate cake (kladdkaka)

 Serving suggestion: I like to serve this cake warm with ice cream on top.
 It's also delicious with fresh raspberries!
 Or elevate the dessert even more with this 5-minute raspberry puree - you won't believe how easy it is to make.

 Love gooey chocolate cakes?
+If you love kladdkaka, you'll love this slightly less sweet and arguably slightly fancier Italian equivalent - torta tenerina.
 Try these gooey strawberry brownies as well.

 Also love layer cakes?
 Try this easy chocolate orange cake with 3-ingredient ganache.